Sunday, August 31, 2025

 When we do not see God moving among us, we should ask God, “Where are You?”

-When an angel told Gideon that the Lord was with him, he replied, “O my lord, if the Lord is with us, why then has all this happened to us?
+In Judges 6:12-13, 16, when an angel told Gideon that the Lord was with him, he replied, “O my lord, if the Lord is with us, why then has all this happened to us?
 And where are all His miracles which our fathers told us about, saying, ‘Did not the Lord bring us up from Egypt?’
 But now the Lord has abandoned us and given us into the hand of Midian.”
 The Lord assured Gideon, “Surely I will be with you, and you shall defeat the Midianites as one man.”
-[9]

 When we are with God and God is with us, great things happen.
 God is ready to be with us.
 Are we ready to be with Him?